-Graduate College rules allow no more than seven years for completion of the doctoral program (six for students who entered with a master's degree).
-To petition for an exception to the Graduate College deadline, the student must complete a "Graduate Student Request" form.
-This form is available online at: http://www.grad.illinois.edu/gsas/graduate-student-request-form
+Graduate College rules allow no more than seven years for completion of the doctoral program (six for students who entered with a Master's degree).
+To access the petition form to make a request for an exception to a Graduate College policy or deadline, one will first need to login to the Graduate College Student Portal.

+https://grad.illinois.edu/gsas/gradpetition